brillcp/SwiftPokedex/README.md

 }
 ```

-# Networking with Combine
+# Networking

 SwiftPokedex uses Combine for all the API calls to the PokeAPI.
-This small structure is all that's needed to make any type of requests to the API.
+This small structure is all that's needed to make any type of request to the API.
 The `PokemonAPI` is then build around this network agent.
 It supports requesting pokemons and items at the moment.
 ```swift
 struct NetworkAgent {